JTSDK/jtsdk-build-scripts-git/docs/wsjtx-git-build.md

 [WSJT-X Git Repository](https://sourceforge.net/p/wsjt/wsjtx/ci/stable/tree/) using `qtenv-wsjtx-build-git.cmd`.
 It does not depend on Git, nor has any interaction with Git.
-If the user wishes to build from different URL / Repository, all that is required is to update the `wsjtx-git.txt` file with the new checkout path.
+If the user wishes to build from different URL / Repository, all that is required is to update the `default.txt` file with the new checkout path.

 ---